We Have Survived

-"We Have Survived" is a song originally performed by No Fixed Address.
+"We Have Survived" is a song originally performed by No Fixed Address (NFA).
 It was composed by Bart Willoughby when he was 18.
-It first appeared in the film Wrong Side of the Road and on its soundtrack and was later included on No Fixed Address's album From My Eyes.
+It first appeared in the film Wrong Side of the Road and on its soundtrack and was later included on NFA's album From My Eyes.
 It has since been included in The Black Arm Bands concert murundak.